Skip to content

 Founded in 1996, the Joseph E. and Caroline G. Dixon Fellows Program brings together some of Clemson University's best students and faculty to form a unique community dedicated to intellectual, cultural, and personal learning and growth.

 Intellectually-talented students meet regularly with professors as a small group to learn and discuss a particular topic for the semester.
-Topics this past year have included "American Diplomacy in a Changing World" and "Black Women in Contemporary Film and Fiction.”
+Topics vary each semester, based on the Senior Fellows' interests and backgrounds.

 About the Program